oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- a reference to the LOB from which the size will be retrieved.
+    **lob** [IN] -- a reference to the LOB from which the size will be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **size** -- a pointer to the value which will be populated when this function completes successfully.
+    **size** [OUT] -- a pointer to the value which will be populated when this function completes successfully.